Mastodon

 This one will likely also take place after She Seeks Peace, because I want the Hunter to have the ability to fly in this one.

-Demon Blood: She Goes to Shool
+Demon Blood: She Goes to School

 The Hunter is once again forced to confront the most perilous of all trials: teenagers.

 James Simmons, the son of Lara and Clayton Simmons, has been seeing and smelling strange things in school and a series of kids have gone missing during school hours, over the course of years.
-As a personal favor to Lara, the Hunter goes undercover as a teenager, in search of the demon hiding among the teens.
+As a personal favor to Lara, the Hunter goes undercover as a teenager, in search of the demon hiding among the students.

 Like the frog demons from summer camp, this particular demon is extremely difficult to detect.